• Skip to primary navigation

 Easter Surprise Lemon Bundt Cake

-Making the Easter Surprise Lemon Bundt Cake:
+Making the Easter Surprise Lemon Bundt Cake

-I used the following ingredients: Unsalted butter, sugar, eggs, salt, baking powder, all-purpose flour, milk, lemon oil (I could have used lemon zest instead of lemon oil), lemons, and confectioners’ sugar.
+1. I used the following ingredients: Unsalted butter, sugar, eggs, salt, baking powder, all-purpose flour, milk, lemon oil (I could have used lemon zest instead of lemon oil), lemons, and confectioners’ sugar.
 I used the Easter colors of pink, green, and yellow to color the cake batter.

 Easter Surprise Lemon Bundt Cake

-Marbling The Mardi Gras Lemon Bliss Bundt Cake:
+Marbling The Bundt Cake

-I used Susan’s technique to produce the marbling.
 First, I divided the batter into thirds by weight.
 I had about 48 ounces of batter, so each third was 16 ounces.
 Yes, I’m a geek when it comes to baking.
 I weigh everything!
 Next, I sprayed the bundt pan with nonstick baking spray.

-I used ice cream scoops to scoop a layer of different colors of the batter into the bundt pan.
+I used ice cream scoops to scoop a layer of different colors of batter into the bundt pan.
 Then, I used a butter knife to swirl or marble the colors together.
-I gave the pan a couple of taps on the counter to make sure that the batter was fully distributed.

 Easter Surprise Lemon Bundt Cake

-Next, I formed a second layer of the batter, making sure that I added the different colors of the batter in the middle of where two colors of the first layer came together.
-Because I wanted a more subtle swirl, I used a tooth pick to marble the second layer.
-I repeated the process for the third and final layer.
+Next, I formed a second layer of the batter, making sure that I added the different colors of the batter in the middle of where the two colors of the first layer came together.

 Easter Surprise Lemon Bundt Cake

-I popped the cake into a preheated 350° F oven for about 55 minutes until a toothpick inserted in the center came out clean.
+I popped the cake into a preheated 350°F oven for about 55 minutes until a toothpick inserted in the center came out clean.

-Finishing The Mardi Gras Lemon Bliss Bundt Cake:
+Finishing The Bundt Cake

 After I took the cake out of the oven, I inverted it onto a wire cooking rack that I had set over a rimmed baking sheet.
 It came right out of the pan.
-While the cake was still hot, I brushed it all over with a simple lemon syrup that I made by heating together lemon juice and sugar.

 Easter Surprise Lemon Bundt Cake

-I let the cake cool completely before I spooned on the lemon glaze which was a mixture of confectioners’ sugar and lemon juice.
+I let the cake cool completely before I spooned on the lemon glaze, which was a mixture of confectioners’ sugar and lemon juice.

 Easter Surprise Lemon Bundt Cake

-When I cut into the cake, I saw the amazing pastel swirled designs.
 Every piece is a bit different.
 On top of that, the Easter Surprise Lemon Bundt Cake tastes incredible.
 Yum!

 Easter Surprise Lemon Bundt Cake

 If you liked the recipe above, please consider rating it and leaving a comment below.
 Also, to be the first to receive notifications of new posts by email, enter your email address in the Subscribe box.
-Thank you so much for visiting the Pudge Factor!

 Easter Surprise Lemon Bundt Cake